narrrl/proton-drive-linux/README.md

 # Proton Drive client for Linux (unofficial)

 A fast, unofficial Proton Drive client for Linux.
-This client provides a FUSE files-on-demand virtual mount, a command-line interface (CLI), and a GTK4 desktop application with system tray integration.
+This client features an advanced files-on-demand FUSE virtual mount with block-level caching, a command-line interface (CLI), and a fully non-blocking GTK4 desktop application with system tray integration.

 ## Features

-- **Files-on-demand (FUSE)**: Mount your Proton Drive as a virtual filesystem where files are downloaded only when opened.
+- **Files-on-Demand (FUSE)**: Mount your Proton Drive as a virtual filesystem where files are downloaded only when opened, utilizing smart block-level caching and disk-backed writes.
 - **Command-Line Interface (CLI)**: Manage your drive, authenticate, and monitor sync status directly from the terminal.
-- **GTK4 Desktop App**: Log in, browse files, and configure sync options through a modern, native Linux GUI.
+- **Non-Blocking GTK4 Desktop App**: Browse files, manage pins, and configure options through a modern, native GUI with a fully non-blocking asynchronous main loop.
 - **System Tray Integration**: Background indicator for status monitoring, quick actions, and fast sync controls.
-- **Secure Credential Storage**: Integrates with the system Secret Service (GNOME Keyring, KWallet, etc.) for safe token storage.
+- **Secure Credential Storage**: Integrates with the system Secret Service (GNOME Keyring, KWallet, etc.) with smart in-memory credential caching to avoid UI thread blockages.
 - **Proton Photos Support**: Access your Proton Photos timeline, view thumbnails, and download backed-up media natively (available in the GUI as a navigation tab and via the CLI).

+## Performance & Caching

+The client includes several optimizations designed for high efficiency, a low memory footprint, and a responsive user experience:

+- **On-Demand Block Cache**: Files are read in fixed 4 MiB blocks.
+For unpinned files, the client fetches and caches only the blocks containing the requested byte ranges.
+This enables fast sequential and sparse reads (e.g. media streaming or metadata scanning) without downloading entire files.
+- **Disk-Backed Writes**: Large file writes are staged on disk in temporary scratch files (rather than fully buffered in RAM) and track modified byte intervals.
+Only the unedited remote segments are fetched at commit time, keeping memory usage minimal.
+- **Non-Blocking GTK4 Loop**: To prevent UI freezes, all synchronous D-Bus credential checks, control socket requests, and cache usage calculations are offloaded to background worker threads or fetched asynchronously.
+- **Flicker-Free UI Rendering**: The GTK4 application performs differential rendering of the pins list, only modifying list rows when the list content changes, preserving the user's scroll position and widget focus.

 ## Screenshots